oriod-malo/MyVerilogLibrary/README.md

 UART Transmitter

 ## List of modules NOT based on the book
-* MIPS 32 CPU (mips32.v) - my next big project.
+* ~~ MIPS 32 CPU (mips32.v) - my next big project.
 A MIPS32 CPU with a significant amount of Instruction Set commands implemented still WIP.
-Will be uploaded as a separate repository when done.
+Will be uploaded as a separate repository when done~~ .
+* UPDATE: MIPS32 CPU has been completed and added as a repository of its own: https://github.com/oriod-malo/Custom-MIPS32-CPU
 * UART Transmitter (uart_transmitter.v) - a small challenge I put myself to after finishing the FSM Chapter of the book.
 Implementing an UART with FSM only by looking at its conceptual functionality

 ## List of modules based from the book